1.1 The name of this local chapter of the Green Party of Colorado is The Denver Green Party.

 2.4 The Denver Green Party may develop a platform regarding issues of local, regional, national, or international concerns, as deemed appropriate by the membership.
 The Denver Green Party may also adopt the platform of the state or national party.

-2.5 The Denver Green Party shall only endorse and promote those candidates who are registered Green in the state of Colorado, for non-partisan or partisan state, local and federal offices or those candidates for President of the United States nominated at the Green Party of the United States’ presidential nominating convention.
+2.5 The Denver Green Party shall only endorse and promote those candidates who are registered Green in the state of Colorado, for non-partisan or partisan state, local and federal offices or those candidates for President of the United States nominated at the Green Party of the United States’ presidential nominating convention, except as indicated in section 7.5 below.

 3.1 To be a member of the Denver Green Party, one must be a registered voter of the Green Party of Colorado and reside in Denver County.
 Members of the Denver Green Party must also agree: